-COVID-19 diagnosis rates are up significantly across the United States particularly in the southern states.
+COVID-19 diagnosis rates are up significantly across the United States as we enter the fall.
+We anticipate this will continue through the winter.
 We now find ourselves trying to normalize life while at the same time trying to minimize COVID spread.
-We realize face mask use is controversial but for your protection we want to take extra precautions to protect you and our staff.
+We realize face mask use is controversial and uncomfortable, but for your protection we want to take extra precautions to protect you and our staff.
 We therefore request that all patients and family/friends accompanying them wear face masks when they are in one of our offices.
 Our staff will also be wearing face masks.

 In summary, our office is open and ready for your evaluation and treatment when you are ready for us.